Why Deutsche Welle is not the same as RT | DW | 04.02.2022

 Russia has revoked Deutsche Welle's broadcast license and shut down DW's office in Moscow, after German regulators banned Russian broadcaster RT Deutsch.
 But the two broadcasters are not the same.

-The Kremlin's decision to shut down DW's operations in Russia seems at first like a tit-for-tat response to a decision by German regulators, made a day earlier, to ban Russian broadcaster RT Deutsch from broadcasting in Germany.
+The Kremlin's decision to shut down DW's operations in Russia seems at first like a tit-for-tat response to the one by German regulators, made a day earlier, to ban Russian broadcaster RT Deutsch from broadcasting in Germany.

-There are significant differences both in the respective processes by which these decisions were made and in the regulations that govern the two foreign broadcasters themselves.
+But there are significant differences both in the processes by which these decisions were made and in the regulations that govern the two foreign broadcasters themselves.
 They can best be summed up in the principle of "state neutrality."

-After the experience of the Nazi dictatorship, the German media landscape was designed specifically to prevent the control of those in power over newspapers, broadcasting, and online media.
+After the experience of the Nazi dictatorship, the German media landscape was designed specifically to prevent those in power from controlling newspapers, broadcasting, and online media.

-Both Deutsche Welle and RT, once called Russia Today, are state-funded foreign broadcasters.
-In order for Deutsche Welle to work remotely from the state and follow journalistic standards, it is not a subdivision of the Federal Press Office.
+It is true that both Deutsche Welle and RT, once called Russia Today, are state-funded broadcasters aimed at foreign audiences.
+But to ensure that Deutsche Welle is allowed work independently and follow journalistic standards, it is not a part of the federal government's press office.

 Instead, DW is regulated by public law.
-This means that though the money comes from the federal budget, the director is accountable only to the DW Broadcasting Council, which also elects him for six years.
+This means that though its funding comes from the federal budget, the director is accountable only to the DW Broadcasting Council, which also elects him for six years.
 And even if there is a change of government in Germany, as was the case recently, the director remains in office.

-The Broadcasting Council has 17 honorary members: representatives of civil society, trade unions, churches, and political parties.
-They see to it that Germany's foreign broadcasting follows the mandate of DW law, namely "to provide a forum for German and other points of view on essential topics, above all in politics, culture and economics, both in Europe and in other continents, with the aim of promoting understanding and exchange between cultures and peoples."
+The Broadcasting Council has 17 honorary members: Representatives of civil society, trade unions, churches, and political parties.
+They see to it that Germany's foreign broadcasting follows DW's mandate, which is "to provide a forum for German and other points of view on essential topics, above all in politics, culture and economics, both in Europe and in other continents, with the aim of promoting understanding and exchange between cultures and peoples."

 It is true that RT's English website also states: "RT is an autonomous, non-profit organization that is publicly funded from the budget of the Russian Federation."
 But the website does not reveal much more about RT: Not about its budget, not about its structure, not about any supervisory bodies.

-What seems clear is that there is no principle of state neutrality as demanded in Germany.
+What seems clear is that there is no principle of state neutrality governing RT, as is required for DW.
 When Time magazine's Moscow correspondent Simon Shuster visited RT Editor-in-Chief Margareta Simonyan in her office in 2015, he noticed an old-fashioned yellow telephone on her desk.
 It was her secure line directly to the Kremlin, Simonyan admitted to Shuster, "to discuss secret things."
 She has been RT's editor-in-chief since its inception in 2005.

+In an interview with Russian daily Kommersant in 2012, Simonyan said she saw RT as part of an information war with the Western world, and compared the broadcaster's role to that of the Defense Ministry.

-As early as 2013, the Russian president declared that RT "cannot but reflect the official position of the Russian government on events in our country and the rest of the world."
-Speaking to SWR, Stefan Meister, Russia expert at the German Council on Foreign Relations, described RT as a propaganda channel: "It is an instrument of Russian foreign policy with very specific goals.
+In 2013, Russian President Vladimir Putin declared that RT "cannot but reflect the official position of the Russian government on events in our country and the rest of the world."
+Speaking to broadcaster SWR, Stefan Meister, Russia expert at the German Council on Foreign Relations, described RT as a propaganda channel: "It is an instrument of Russian foreign policy with very specific goals.
 It is a channel controlled by the Foreign Ministry, among others, but also by other state institutions."

-There are also differences in the way the respective foreign media are handled, as is illustrated by the broadcasting ban imposed on RT in Germany by an independent media supervisory authority, the Commission for Licensing and Supervision of the Berlin-Brandenburg Media Authority.
+There are also differences in the way the foreign media are handled within the country.
+This is illustrated by the broadcasting ban imposed on RT in Germany by an independent media supervisory authority, the Commission for Licensing and Supervision of the Berlin-Brandenburg Media Authority, which is not a government agency.

 However, RT's parent organization TV Novosti holds a broadcasting license for RT DE in Serbia and considers it sufficient.
-The German media supervisory authority disagrees; it declares itself responsible because RT DE maintains a broadcasting studio in Berlin and also has its headquarters there.
+The German media supervisory authority disagrees, and considers itself responsible because RT's German broadcaster has its headquarters in Berlin.

-RT journalists can continue to work in Germany, protected by the principles of press freedom.
-RT journalists, for example, regularly sit in on press conferences held by the German government.
+While DW journalists have now had their accreditations revoked, RT journalists can continue to work in Germany, protected by the principle of press freedom.
+RT journalists, for example, still regularly sit in on press conferences held by the German government.
 RT DE can continue to operate its website and can distribute videos — but not stream them live.

-In Russia, foreign correspondents must obtain accreditation, which is an often opaque approval process.
-In Germany, RT DE can hire journalists and reporters without accreditation.
+In Russia, foreign correspondents must obtain accreditation via an often opaque approval process.
+In Germany, RT DE can hire journalists and reporters without accreditation, like any other broadcaster.

-Meanwhile, the closure of DW's Moscow bureau and the end of DW's broadcasting in Russia was announced by the Russian Foreign Ministry — an indication of political action.
+Meanwhile, the closure of DW's Moscow bureau and the end of DW's broadcasting in Russia was announced by the Russian Foreign Ministry — clearly an indication that the move was politically motivated.
 Russia said it was reacting to the "unfriendly actions of the Federal Republic of Germany" towards RT DE.

-Russia ranks 150th out of 180 countries in Reporters Without Borders' Press Freedom Index.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.